 Unusual Options Activity Insight: Li Auto

-On Tuesday, shares of Li Auto (NASDAQ:LI) saw unusual options activity.
-After the option alert, the stock price moved down to $26.77.
+Li Auto (NASDAQ:LI) shares experienced unusual options activity on Thursday.
+The stock price moved up to $30.77 following the option alert.

 - Sentiment: BEARISH